ACPL: Anti-curriculum Pseudo-labelling for Semi-supervised Medical Image Classification: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we introduced the anti-curriculum pseudo-labelling (ACPL) SSL method.
 Unlike traditional pseudo-labelling methods that use a threshold to select confidently classified samples, ACPL uses a new mechanism to select highly informative unlabelled samples for pseudo-labelling and an ensemble of classifiers to produce accurate pseudo-labels.
 This enables ACPL to address MIA multi-class and multi-label imbalanced classification problems.
-We show in the experiments that ACPL outperforms previous consistency-based, pseudo-label based and self-supervised SSL methods in two MIA benchmarks, namely multi-label Chest X-ray14 and multi-class ISIC2018.
+We show in the experiments that ACPL outperforms previous consistency-based, pseudo-label based and self-supervised SSL methods in multi-label Chest X-ray14 and multi-class ISIC2018 benchmarks.
 We demonstrate in the ablation study the influence of each of our contributions and we also show how our new selection of informative samples addresses MIA imbalanced classification problems.
-Even though ACPL was developed to address the requirements of MIA SSL problems, it is conceivable that it can be applied to more general computer vision problems, so we plan to test ACPL in traditional computer vision benchmarks.
-For future work, we will explore semi-supervised classification with out-of-distribution (OOD) data in the initial labelled and unlabelled sets.
-Our method currently assumes all samples are in-distribution while in real world, OOD samples are common.
+For future work, it is conceivable that ACPL can be applied can be applied to more general computer vision problems, so we plan to test ACPL in traditional computer vision benchmarks.
+We would also explore semi-supervised classification with out-of-distribution (OOD) data in the initial labelled and unlabelled sets as our method currently assume all samples are in-distribution.

 { }